KratosMultiphysics/CoSimIO/tutorial/c/README.md

 CoSimIO_FreeInfo(import_settings);

 ```
 Now lets create the python script for Kratos which gets the mesh and returns it back to us.
-Here again the python scritp is very similar to one of the standard CoSimIO.
+Here again the python script is very similar to one of the standard CoSimIO.
 Except for the ImportMesh and ExportMesh methods which are adapted to work directly with Kratos data structure.
 This means that the work with [ModelPart](https://github.com/KratosMultiphysics/Kratos/wiki/ModelPart-and-SubModelPart) instead of raw coordinates and connectivities arrays:

 ```Python
 CoSimIO.ImportMesh(import_info, model_part)